 The bottom crust should never resist the fork, but neither should it be soggy and absorb the filling.

 This is a high standard for any baker, but especially when baking gluten-free pies.
-After many tests, I have finally created the perfect buttery gluten-free pie crust recipe.
+After many trials and tests, I have finally created the perfect buttery gluten-free pie crust recipe.
+And I am a pie crust aficionado.
+Check out my gluten-free graham cracker crust and my gluten-free tart crust (pate sablee)!

 This ingredient is easy to find at almost any grocery store for just a couple of dollars.
-I used a standard gluten-free flour blend and added my own milk powder.
+My gluten-free flour blend uses dry milk powder.

 🧾Ingredient Notes

-Sugar- While this isn't a pate sucre recipe, a dash of sugar is lovely for sweet bakes.
-Omit for savory pies.
+- Sugar- While this isn't a pate sucre recipe, a dash of sugar is lovely for sweet bakes.
+Omit for savory pies like chicken pot pie.

-This pie can be made in a food processor or by hand with a pastry blender.
+This recipe can be made in a food processor or by hand with a pastry blender.
 Recently I started using a pastry blender and have gotten quite accustomed to it!

 Place a small bowl or liquid measuring cup in the fridge for 10 minutes to chill.
 Whisk together all the liquid ingredients until combined.

 Do not throw away your ice water.
-If you need more liquid you add just a sprinkling of plain water.
+If you need more liquid you add just a sprinkling of cold water..

 In a large bowl sift the dry ingredients together.
 If you are using a food processor pulse a few times to combine.